cyface-de/android-backend/README.md

 Unless you are part of the *Movebis project* `CyfaceDataCapturingService` is your candidate.

-To keep this documentation lightweight, we currently only use `MovebisDataCapturingService` in the samples but the interface for `CyfaceDataCapturingService` are mostly the same.
+To keep this documentation lightweight, we currently only use `MovebisDataCapturingService` in the samples but the interface for `CyfaceDataCapturingService` is mostly the same.

-The following steps are required in communicate with this service.
+The following steps are required to communicate with this service.

 #### Implement Data Capturing Listener